mechmotum/ollie-optimization/README.rst

 - MSc Thesis: https://repository.tudelft.nl/islandora/object/uuid%3A61f4e969-8bd1-4687-9942-b70024b216dc
 - PrePrint: https://doi.org/10.31224/3171

-The source for generating the results is licensed under the MIT license.
+The source code for generating the results is licensed under the MIT license.
 The paper text and figures are licensed under the CC-BY 4.0 license.